 A sponsor is not a therapist or counselor, rather someone with shared experience.
 A sponsee should contact the sponsor regularly to check in, meet with the sponsor and stay engaged in the process.
 Setting guidelines from the start helps build a connection and gets both people on the same page.
 Going in with an open mind to being transformed is helpful as working with a sponsor can be a challenging, but rewarding, experience as a new individual in recovery.

-Hired Power can help you find a recovery assistant.
-If you are looking for support for yourself or a loved one, we are here to help 800-910-9299.
+Hired Power can help you find a recovery assistant, also known as, a sober companion If you are looking for support for yourself or a loved one, we are here to help 800-910-9299.

 “I have worked with Hired Power extensively in collaboration with Clearview Treatment Programs’ individualized outpatient program.
 I am always impressed with their effectiveness and professionalism.”

 “Thanks again for being there for us and guiding us through some rough waters.
 Your kindness and genuine concern deeply touched my soul and we are all grateful our paths crossed when they did.
 You are a truly gifted professional, keep on doing what you do so well.”